4THEEND/numworks-pong/README.md

 # numworks-pong
-It's the game pong dor numworks calculator
+It's the game pong for numworks calculator